Bobcat file:///myfile.txt

 -cache=NUMBER

-set the NUMBER of documents cached in memory.
-The default is 3.
+NUMBER of documents cached in memory.

 -cfg=FILENAME